123jimenez99/dotfiles-thinkpad-X61/README.md

 # dotfiles-thinkpad
-This configuration won't be fully useful without these packages:
+This configuration won't be fully useful without these programs:
   - maim
   - xclip
   - ytfzf